elsampsa/valkka-core/python/valkka/fs/README.md

         Obj3
 ```
 - Callbacks emanate from the deeper level objects (i.e. Obj3->Obj2->Obj1)
-- At each level, a the callbacks change the state of the object
+- At each level, the callbacks change the state of the object
 - Higher level objects do not change state of the deeper level objects, instead, they just use deeper level object's getters
 - Each object has a method named "update" that calls method "update" of the deeper level object.
 This method can be used to trigger a callback
 for the first time (in order to propagate the state update up the tree)